EvansWinner/awesome-line-editors/README.md

 debatable whether that is really any faster than either using regexes -- or sometimes just retyping the line entire.

-In amy case, some editors, like Teco (the Famed Father of Emacs) are called "character" or "character-level" editors.
+In any case, some editors, like Teco (the Famed Father of Emacs) are called "character" or "character-level" editors.
 For my purposes, they mostly all operate in such a way that they are like a little REPL for a text editing programming language -- a DSL usually not Turing-complete, though famously, Teco's is.